siddharthgajare/Python---Analyzing-Used-Cars-/README.md

 # Used Cars Market Analysis - CarDekho

 ## Overview
 This project analyzes the Indian used car market to provide insights for CarDekho, a leading used car website.
-By examining data from Cardekho.com, we explore factors influencing sales, top-selling brands, popular models, and market trends.
+By examining data from Cardekho.com, I explored factors influencing sales, top-selling brands, popular models, and market trends.

 ## Key Findings
 - **Top Brands Sold:** Maruti leads with 35% market share, followed by Hyundai.